23technologies/gardener-extension-provider-hcloud/README.md

 With [GEP-1](https://github.com/gardener/gardener/blob/master/docs/proposals/01-extensibility.md) we have proposed how the architecture can be changed in a way to support external controllers that contain their very own vendor specifics.
 This way, we can keep Gardener core clean and independent.

-This controller implements Gardener's extension contract for the VMware vSphere provider.
+This controller implements Gardener's extension contract for the Hetzner cloud provider.

 An example for a `ControllerRegistration` resource that can be used to register this controller to Gardener can be found [here](example/controller-registration.yaml).